State of Washington Classified Job Specification

 Typical Work

-Develops, writes and updates group and individual resident programs that may be reviewed by an Adult Training Supervisor or other appropriate professional staff; implements programs written by self or by a supervisor or appropriate professional;
+Develops, writes and updates group and individual resident programs that may be reviewed by an Adult Training Supervisor or other appropriate professional staff; implements programs written by self, a supervisor or appropriate professional;

-Instructs, trains, and supervises residents in developmental, educational, vocational, language, behavior, social, community survival, and other training programs;
+Instructs, trains, and supervises residents in developmental, educational, vocational, language, behavior, social, community survival and other skills to provide continuous individualized training and skill enhancement programs;

-Directs and supervises residents being transported to, from, and during habilitation/training activities on or off the grounds;
+Directs and supervises residents being transported to, from, and during habilitation/training activities on or off the RHC campus;

-Prepares and presents verbal and written reports from program data, evaluations, and records;
+Prepares and presents verbal and written reports from program data, evaluations, and records monthly;

 Performs duties associated with set-up, clean-up, and general upkeep of classroom, training, vocational, and/or habilitation areas;